Yoga Exercises For Your Face:

 We were able to conjure up a few research studies that involved looking at the potential benefits of face “type” yoga.

-i.
-Published in 2018 was a pilot study that assess the association of a 20-week facial exercise program in middle aged women.
-The results of the study seemed less then definitive as to whether face yoga could improve facial appearance, stating that, "seemed to improve mid-face and lower face fullness”.
-The study also described some limitations as well, which you can read more about by clicking on the link above.
+Published in 2018 was a pilot study that assessed the association of a 20-week facial exercise program in middle aged women.
+The results of the study seemed less then definitive as to whether face yoga could improve facial appearance.
+The researchers stated yoga, “seemed to improve mid-face and lower face fullness”.
+The study also described further limitations, which you can read more about by clicking on the link above.

-ii.
-Other research has been done looking at the effects of facial massage and blood flow, concluding that short term facial massage can increase facial blood flow, and long term use improved vascular dilatation response.
-Better blood flow means better nutrient delivery to muscles, such as oxygen.
+Other research has been done looking at the effects of facial massage and blood flow.
+Thus, concluding that short term facial massage can increase facial blood flow, and long term use, improved vascular dilatation response.
+Better blood flow, means better nutrient delivery to muscles, such as oxygen.

 To do this, make a fist with both hands and place them on your forehead.
-Using your knuckles as points of contact, apply pressure to your forehead and slide them across slowly.
-You should start in the center of your forehead and end at or around your temples. (touted claim)
+Using your knuckles as points of contact.
+Then, apply pressure to your forehead and slide them across slowly.
+You should start in the center of your forehead and end at or around your temples. (claim)